talaia-labs/python-teos/apps/cli/README.md

-# wt_cli
+# teos_cli

-`wt_cli` is a command line interface to interact with the Eye of Satoshi watchtower server, written in Python3.
+`teos_cli` is a command line interface to interact with the Eye of Satoshi watchtower server, written in Python3.

 ## Dependencies
 Refer to [DEPENDENCIES.md](DEPENDENCIES.md)